 One of the best ways to exercise in a busy gym is to base all your exercises around one single piece of equipment.
 This one-kit workout philosophy works really, really well, as long as you pick a piece of equipment that allows for variety of movement, stimulus and exercises.

-In this article I’m going to run you through an all-body conditioning workout using only one item of kit – a barbell.
+In this article I’m going to run you through an all-body conditioning workout using only one kit workout – a barbell.
 It’s a workout that will make sure you get a great session in, even when the gym is busy.

 One Kit Workout – Barbell